iluvjava/Maths/Notebook 2.0/AMATH 514 (Combinatorics Optimizations)/Linear Programming Strong Duality via Farkas.md

 ---
 ### **Strong Duality: Proof of The Second Form via Farkas' Lemma**

-The proof will make use of Lemma 2.1, a foundamental results of Farka's lemma, and then Corrollary 2.5(b), one of the extesion of the Farkas' Lemma.
+The proof will make use of Lemma 2.1, a fundamental results of Farka's lemma, and then Corollary 2.5(b), one of the extension of the Farkas' Lemma.
 We proceed to prove the second variant of the strong duality:

 $$
 \begin{aligned}